mlopes/marco-lopes.com/source/_posts/2012-02-10-first-post.markdown

 author: "Marco Lopes"
 ---
 Just finished setting up Octopress.
 It took me quite some time, mainly because the documentation is not great.
+It kind of assumes a level of experience installing ruby applications, that I simply don't have.
-The main problem to me was the instructions on how to get ruby 1.9.2 up and running using RVM, as they're simply wrong.
-After following the instructions on the Octopress website I ended up with ruby 1.9.2 but gems would crash with the following error:
+After following the installation instructions using rvm, on the Octopress documentation, I ended up with ruby 1.9.2 but gems would crash with the following error:

 > ERROR: Loading command: install (LoadError) no such file to load -- zlib

 I spent about one hour trying to get this issue fixed without any success.
-I tried compiling ruby with the zlib path set to $rvm_path/usr, I installed zlib via RVM and via apt, nothing worked.
+I tried compiling ruby with the zlib path set to $rvm_path/usr, I installed zlib via RVM and via apt, re-compiling ruby after that, none of those did the trick.
 The first clue to what was going on was when I ran:

 ``` bash bash
 $ rvm requirements